 If you cannot get the switch to work, or you cannot get it to work consistently, this could be a sign that your throttle body is too badly worn.
 When this occurs, the shaft that passes through the housing wobbles around too much, and no amount of TPS adjustment can get the switch (your original or your GoWesty replacement) to work well.
 Just about every Vanagon on the road today has well over 200K miles, and the throttle body is almost always worn out on all of them.
 If yours is worn out, it is time for a GoWesty rebuilt throttle body, which has sealed ball bearings to support the shaft (so it will never wear out again), and comes already set up with a brand-new TPS.

-If the switch and throttle body are okay, check to see if the idle control valve vibrates with the ignition key turned on, engine off.
+If the switch and throttle valve housing (throttle body) are okay, check to see if the idle control valve vibrates with the ignition key turned on, engine off.
 If it does not and/or your problem is a hunting issue at idle: it is more likely to be a bad idle control unit (ICU) than a bad IAC valve.
 We usually plug in a known-good IAC valve to see if the valve vibrates.
 If it still doesn't vibrate with a different IAC, then it is probably an issue with the ICU.
-If you don't have another IAC to plug in, your best bet is to try a new ICU first, since it is much more common for those to fail anyway.
+If you don't have another IAC to plug in, your best bet is to try a rebuilt ICU first, since it is much more common for those to fail anyway.